Part 2. Configure the Network Hardware

 These commands assume that PTP4L runs on the

-Core clash can cause problems, so if a different core is being used, it must not be used by L1 or L2+.
+Core clash can cause problems, so if a different core is to be used, it must not be used by L1 or L2+.

 Verify Inbound PTP Packets